 This growth has created an unprecedented demand for housing and has made the need for new housing solutions greater than ever.
 The housing supply for first-time homeowners typically comes from new construction.
 A thriving city depends on the availability of market-affordable, entry-level homes that can attract upwardly mobile residents.
 A city that lacks such housing will eventually lose its economic vitality.
 Housing is like money: it must circulate and continually change hands to be effective.

 Condo conversion is a creative solution to the Bay Area's housing crisis because it increases the rate of home ownership and raises property values.
-Condo conversion is an effective strategy for creating more home ownership.
+Condo conversion is an effective strategy for creating more home ownership and equity.

 A LITTLE HISTORY

 Condominiums were born in San Francisco in the 1960s, after federal laws were changed to enable developers to finance the sale of condo units with FHA-insured mortgages.
 Before that, San Franciscans had only two viable housing options: owning a house or renting an apartment.
 Those limitations created the demand for a third option.
 Condominiums gave people the opportunity to own their "own apartment," along with shared ownership of the common areas, in a multi-unit building.

 In the 1980s, San Francisco further expanded its housing options with the creation of Tenants in Common, or TICs, which gave residents who could not afford to buy a single-family home or a condominium the opportunity to share ownership in a multi-unit building.
 The city also established a condo conversion lottery system that restricted, yet enabled limited number of units each year to convert their apartments to condos.

 In 2013, WHITE TIGER expanded to the next level of condo conversion services by creating a legal agreement under its Fast Track Condo Conversion Program™ (FTCC).
 This agreement — which ties the entire condo conversion process together as one comprehensive service — is designed to help more people achieve individual condo home ownership, open up more housing options, and foster financial security and wealth.